Lares Trek Information 2023

 This is the most scenic trekking route which also gives you the opportunity to learn about local culture.
 Through the Lares Valley you pass through the most isolated indigenous communities which are keeping the Inca culture alive.
 One of the highlights of this trek is the privilege to interact with the local people and learn about their way of life.
 There are six different routes through this valley, depending on where you start.
 Research each company carefully and ask exactly which route they take.
 Each route is incredibly picturesque, with majestic ice glaciers, shockingly blue glacial lakes, waterfalls, llamas, and alpacas.

 Lares Trek FAQs

 There are many trekking routes to get to Machu Picchu: the Salkantay trek, the Inca Jungle and, above all, the famous Inca Trail.
 There is also a little known route called the ‘Lares trek’.
-This route combines walks through high altitude places as well as Quechua villages where you can feel the true spirit of the Andes of Peru.
+This route combines walks through high altitude passes as well as Quechua speaking villages where you can feel the true spirit of the Andes of Peru.

 Where is Lares located?

-Lares is located in the Andes Mountains, in southern of Peru.
+Lares is located in the Andes Mountains, in southern part of Peru.
 This part of the district of Cusco is in the province of Calca.

 The climate in Lares is temperate during the day but cold during the nights.
 The average temperature is 11ºC.
 During the day, the heat can reach 21ºC.
-At night, temperatures can drop to 1ºC.
+At night, temperatures can drop to around 1ºC.